Hampton Court Palace: a journey through royal history!

 Hampton Court Doyouspeaklondon Lifestyle London Blog

-In 1603 William Shakespeare’s King’s Men first performed Hamlet and Macbeth for the new Stuart King, James I.
+In 1603, Shakespeare’s King’s Men performed Hamlet and Macbeth for King James I;

-During the Commonwealth (1649-60) Cromwell saved the palace from destruction by making it his new home.
-Despite his Puritan ideals, he enjoyed fine art, especially the tapestries that you can still admire in The Great Hall.
+During the Commonwealth, Cromwell made the palace his home.
+Despite his Puritan leanings, he appreciated fine art, including the tapestries that still adorn the hall today.

 Hampton Court Doyouspeaklondon Lifestyle London Blog